MarcoLassandro/ExamProject/README.md

 # AmericanSurveyAnalysis
-The notebook should be executed on a Colab environment, in the repository there is also the key to use for the Kaggle API in order to download the dataset.
+The notebook should be executed on a Google Colab environment, I've uploaded also the key for the Kaggle API in order to download the dataset.